"Pre-apprenticeship is a good stepping stone… You can excel if you put in the effort."

 The Women in Apprenticeship and Nontraditional Occupations (WANTO) grant helps to expand pathways for women to enter in, and lead in, all industries.

-The WANTO grant program will award at least $994,000 to community-based organizations to encourage women's employment in underrepresented occupations and pre-apprenticeship and apprenticeship programs.
-Grants will be awarded to up to six recipients.
-Organizations applying must provide one or more of the following types of technical assistance:
+The WANTO grant program awarded $1,403,190 in 2018 to four community-based organizations to encourage women's employment in underrepresented occupations and pre-apprenticeship and apprenticeship programs.
+Organizations receiving funds will provide one or more of the following types of technical assistance:

 - Developing pre-apprenticeship, apprenticeship, or nontraditional skills training programs to prepare women for those careers;